Kava-Labs/switch/docs/faqs.md

 # Are my funds secure?
 Yes.
-The architecture of Switch means that you never need to trust a third party to hold you money.
-Before during and after a trade your money only ever belongs to you.
+Switch is architected so you never need to trust a third party to hold your money.
+Before, during, and after a trade, your money is only ever accessible to you.

 By comparison, centralized cryptocurrency exchanges hold your money on your behalf and are regularly hacked, losing users' funds.